Frequently Asked Questions

 For more information, please see:

-What are the pros and cons of giving to GiveWell's top charities?
+What are the pros and cons of giving to GiveWell’s recommendations?

 - Seeking strong evidence and a straightforward, documented case for impact can be in tension with maximizing impact, as argued at this post by the Open Philanthropy Project.
 (The Open Philanthropy Project was incubated at GiveWell and looks for giving opportunities that can be longer term, harder to assess, and harder to explain.
 It does not have official recommendations for individual donors.)

-- Thus, we think there may be many giving opportunities that are better than our top charities but don't meet our criteria and/or are not known to us.
+- Thus, we think there may be many giving opportunities that are better than our recommendations but don't meet our criteria and/or are not known to us.

-- Even though we believe our top charities are backed by strong evidence, none of our recommendations are a "sure thing."
+- Even though we believe our recommendations are backed by strong evidence, none of them are a "sure thing."

 Why does GiveWell recommend so few charities?